 The board expects all board members, employees, volunteers, consultants, vendors, contractors, students, and other parties maintaining any relationship with the school district to act with integrity, due diligence, and in accordance with all laws in their duties involving the school district’s resources.
-The board is entrusted with public dollars and no one connected with the school district should do anything to erode that trust.
+The board is entrusted with public dollars, and no one connected with the school district should do anything to erode that trust.

 Employees bringing forth a legitimate concern about a potential impropriety will not be retaliated against and those who do retaliate against such an employee will be subject to disciplinary action up to and including discharge.

-Upon approval of the board, the superintendent [or designee] may contact the state auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
+The superintendent will ensure the state auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
 The superintendent is authorized to order a complete forensic audit if, in the superintendent’s judgment, such an audit would be useful and beneficial to the school district.
-The superintendent shall ensure the state auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
 In the event there is an investigation, records will be maintained for use in the investigation.
 Individuals found to have altered or destroyed records will be subject to disciplinary action up to and including termination.

-Reviewed: 7/10; 5/15; 12/18
+Reviewed: 7/10; 5/15; 12/18; 1/22

 Revised: 10/12; 12/13

-Legal Reference (Code of Iowa): AM Competitiveness & Corporate
+Legal Reference (Code of Iowa): 11, 279.8